Eynaliyev/fedex-challenge/README.md

 giph.model.ts - model for the giph

-search-form.componet - a dumb comonent responsible for communicating search term and triggering request for giph
+search-form.componet - a semi-dumb comonent responsible for communicating search term and triggering request for giph.
+It also communicates with the

 giph-list.component.ts - a dumb component responsible only for displaying giph list.